 As a matter fact, I would go as far as to say that it’s probably one of the worst first class products due to uncomfortable seats and the typically-unengaged cabin crew.
 That’s just been my experience at least.

-The reason why I placed American Airlines number 2 on my list of the top domestic first class products is because of their A321T aircraft.
-These aircraft, which primarily fly back-and-forth between the East and West Coasts, feature a international-quality life-flat first class product (officially named American Airlines Flagship First Class) that is quite comfy.
+The reason why I placed American Airlines number 3 on my list of the top domestic first class products is because of their A321T aircraft.
+These aircraft, which primarily fly back-and-forth between the East and West Coasts, feature a international-quality life-flat first class product.
+Officially named American Airlines Flagship First Class, it’s quite comfy.
 And very private.

 Not only that, these same aircraft feature a fairly decent business class product (officially known as American Airlines Flagship Business Class).
 It’s as least as decent as some of the other airlines I’ll be talking about in a moment.

 Anyway, if all you’re looking for is a fully lie-flat seat with maximum privacy, American Airlines first class on the A321T is a good way to go.
 It’s not perfect however, and there are several downsides:

 - The routes in which this aircraft flies on is limited.
 At the time of this writing, it’s only flying between New York and Los Angeles/San Francisco and Boston and Los Angeles/San Francisco.
 Note that they do appear on other routes from time to time, so just keep your eye out – and jump on it when you see the opportunity to do so.

 - It’s horrifically expensive.
 Unless you’re obscenely rich (or working for a company with very deep pockets), the best way to book a seat in American Airlines A321T first class is to use points.
-It’s a really good domestic first class experience when paying for it with points, but it’s definitely not worth the amount of money they are charging for it.
+It’s a really good domestic first class experience when paying for it with points, but it’s definitely not worth the amount of money they are normally charging for it.

 - The food is mediocre.
-JetBlue and Hawaiian airlines serve much better meals.
+JetBlue, Delta, and Hawaiian airlines serve better meals.

 4. Hawaiian Airlines